@arkade-os/sdk Documentation - v0.4.21

 This is required for MuSig2 settlements and cryptographic operations.

-Both Wallet and ServiceWorkerWallet use a ContractManager internally to watch for VTXOs.
+Both Wallet and ServiceWorkerWallet use a ContractManager internally to watch for virtual outputs.
 This provides resilient connection handling with automatic reconnection and failsafe polling - for your wallet's default address and any external contracts you register (Boltz swaps, HTLCs, etc.).

 When you call wallet.notifyIncomingFunds() or use waitForIncomingFunds(), it uses the ContractManager under the hood, giving you automatic reconnection and failsafe polling for free - no code changes needed.